MlleFabulous/DA387ALaborationer/README.md

 	Corrected some minor things like that resources MUST start with an alphabetical letter and not a number or other sign.
 POPPYCOCK!

 #12 P3LightBender initialized.

+#13 SensorFragment and sensors seems to be working, needs testing on emulator.